 - a.
 The Thunderbird Air Show Events Coordinator will send you a draft of the Thunderbird itinerary approximately 60 days prior to the show.
 Review the itinerary and subsequent drafts to ensure accuracy.
 The itinerary is extremely important.
 It is the document that drives the schedule for 60+ personnel at your site.
-Double check scheduled flight times with the airboss for your show.
+Double check scheduled flight times with the Airboss for your show.
 The following timelines are preferred but can be altered with advanced notice.
 Please work directly with the Thunderbirds Airshow Events Coordinator and Thunderbird #8 on non-standard timelines.
-An example of a non-standard timeline would be if the Team is planning on arriving to your location at the beginning of week.
-This commonly occurs if we are going from one show site direct to another instead of returning to Nellis AFB in between. - b.
+An example of a non-standard timeline would be if the Team is planning on arriving to your location at the beginning of the week.
+This commonly occurs if we are going from one show site directly to another instead of returning to Nellis AFB in between.

+- b.
 Arrival days and times are determined at the beginning of each year.
 Normally, for a weekend show (Saturday and Sunday), the Advance Pilot and Crew Chief will arrive at your show site on Wednesday (time to be determined); the support aircraft (normally a C-17) will arrive on Thursday (one hour prior to the F- 16s), followed by the F-16s.
 F-16 arrival times are guidelines only, and may vary according to specific needs.
 General F-16 arrival times are:

-(1) Eastern Time - 4 PM (1600 hrs)
+- (1) Eastern Time 4 PM (1600 hrs)

-(2) Central Time - 3 PM (1500 hrs)
+- (2) Central Time 3 PM (1500 hrs)

-(3) Mountain Time - 1 PM (1300 hrs)
+- (3) Mountain Time 1 PM (1300 hrs)

-(4) Pacific Time - 1 PM (1300 hrs)
+- (4) Pacific Time 1 PM (1300 hrs)

-NOTE: Circumstances such as weather or maintenance problems and time changes (Daylight Savings Time/Standard Time) may dictate deviation from our pre-determined arrival times.
+NOTE: Circumstances such as weather or maintenance problems and time changes (Daylight Savings Time/Standard Time) may dictate deviation from our predetermined arrival times.
 The Thunderbird Air Show Events Coordinator will inform you of our exact arrival time.
+As you schedule waivers and TFRs as well as practices, be mindful that you may be planning for a show that is on a future date on the other side of daylight savings time.

 - c.
-Friday typically begins with a Diamond practice in the morning at 1030L.
+Friday typically begins with a Diamond practice in the morning with takeoff at 1030L (1100L if EST time zone and the team arrived from the west coast the day prior).
 This time is also used as a backup survey in the event the Boss is unable to execute a survey upon arrival.
-Expect this practice will include aerobatics and make every attempt to have a sanitized aerobatic box.
-Rehearsal will be initially scheduled for a 1400L microphone (Mic) time.
+This practice will include aerobatics and requires a sanitized aerobatic box.
+Friday PM Rehearsal is usually a full 6-ship practice and will be initially scheduled for a 1410 mic time/ground ceremony and 1430L takeoff time (1440L mic/1500L takeoff if EST time zone and the team arrived from the west coast the day prior.
 We make every attempt to keep a standard time but can be flexible if desired by the show site.
 Mic time is when we expect to have microphone, air and ground control.
-Normally, we desire a full show launch on Friday, however, if desired, the airboss/director can coordinate in advance with Thunderbird #7 to adjust the timeline. - d.
+Normally, we desire a full show launch on Friday, however, if desired, the Airboss/director can coordinate in advance with Thunderbird #7 to adjust the timeline. - d.
 Saturday and Sunday performances will include a ground show (if non-deployed) that will normally have a Mic time of 1500L (Thunderbirds own air and ground at this time).
 This will allow us to perform Enlistment and Ground Ceremonies without interruption 20-30 minutes prior to takeoff.